This page is from APP, the official source of professional practice for policing.

 Various agencies and organisations (private and voluntary) may be involved in the response to a mass fatality incident.
 Each agency’s level of involvement is determined by the incident’s scale and nature.
 Each local resilience forum (LRF) has plans and arrangements in place for dealing with mass fatality incidents.

-The multi-agency response will follow the Joint Emergency Service Interoperability Principles (JESIP):
+The multi-agency response will follow the Joint Emergency Services Interoperability Principles (JESIP).

 Further information can be found at JESIP.